sandhya-gyawali/day3/readme.md

-This is me Sandhya Gyawali for day 3
+#This is me Sandhya Gyawali for day 3
+##Sandhya Gyawali